keptn/lifecycle-toolkit/docs-new/docs/contribute/general/git/fork-clone/_index.md

----
-title: Fork and clone the repository
+# Fork and clone the repository
-description: How to get a local version of the Keptn repository
-weight: 20
----

 Perform the following steps to create a copy of the Keptn repository on your local machine: